manuel5975p/cengine/README.md

 # Cengine
-Should become a chess engine
+Should become a chess engine.
 Bitboard mechanics are based on [Stockfish](https://github.com/official-stockfish/Stockfish).